 I expect you to do the readings before class, be prepared to discuss them, and ask/answer questions based on the course material.
 I may sometimes call on you.
 It is your responsibility to be prepared.
-Please note that merely coming to class (but participating) will only give you about half of the participation/attendance points.

 Participation is an important component of your grade and plays a critical role in learning.
 Participation includes, among others, asking and answering questions, commenting on the readings or other students' points, being engaged in class discussions and class activities as well as taking ownership of your own learning by asking for my help if you need assistance.